Quantum Error Correction for Quantum Memories: Concepts of Quantum Error Correction

+The conclusion is that the syndrome data acquisition through quantum measurement and the classical processing should be fast enough to let the logical Pauli frame be `retarded' by only a constant amount of time, i.e. not increasing during the time of the computation.
+In order to achieve this one needs to decode using maximum classical parallelism, possibly using an on-chip decoder.
+Whether the backlog question is a practical problem thus depends on how fast one can decode as compared to the physical error rate of the elementary qubits, see the further discussion in Section \ref{sec:disc_pract}. \\

+We should contrast this backlog issue with the case of a quantum memory (including Clifford gates) in which the computation never has to wait for the classical processing of the logical Pauli frame.
+Such a stored qubit could be measured at the end of its storage time $T_{\rm store}$: in case of slow classical processing the outcome of the measurement may not be immediately available (as it depends on the syndrome record), but it would just mean that the computation, including the processing of syndrome data is finished in time $f T_{\rm store}$ which is just a constant slow-down.\\

 The upshot of these considerations is that 2D and 3D stabilizer codes will be most suitable for building a quantum memory and performing Clifford group operations.
-The goal of universal quantum computation within the same platform can be reached using methods such as injection-and-distillation but the additional overhead and complexity of distillation (and demands for fast decoding) are considerable.
-Several recent papers have been devoted to reducing this overhead, see e.g. \cite{jones:dist} and references therein.
+The goal of universal quantum computation within the same platform can be reached using methods such as injection-and-distillation or using a code with a transversal $T$ gate but the additional overhead and complexity of distillation and demands for fast decoding are considerable.